Dr J Li

 Please see the Booklist for Group A Courses for references for this module.

 Main course text is:

-Also, useful advanced material can be found in this text.
+Also, useful material can be found in these texts.

 Please refer to Form & conduct of the examinations.